Riley-Morris/BookTitletoImage/README.md

 # BookTitletoImage
-Takes a list of book titles, goes to indigo.com and scrapes the image found by searching the title.
+Takes a list of book titles from excel file, goes to indigo.com and scrapes the image found by searching the title.
 Takes that image and creates a new excel file with titles and images

 Functions: